 Copy of at least one policy that makes healthy food options more accessible.

 Promotion of Self-Assessment Tools for Prediabetes and Heart Health Among Employees

 By promoting self-assessment tools, you can help your employees better understand their health and reduce the risk for diabetes and heart disease.
 As a result, your employees will miss less work due to illness or hospitalization and have lower healthcare costs.

-According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure and more than 30 million Americans have diabetes.5,6 Encourage your employees to take the self-assessments to have a better understanding of their health.
+According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure, and more than 30 million Americans have diabetes.5,6 Encourage your employees to take the self-assessments to better understand their health.

 Please note that these evidence-based self-assessments have been developed by national partners and should not be used in place of a visit to a healthcare provider.